An epicurean adventure to: South Africa

 **Please see the recipe card at the bottom of this post for the full list of ingredients.

-We use rump steak but you can also use porterhouse, sirloin, rib-eye, or if budget allows, fillet steak.
+We use rump steak but you can also use porterhouse, sirloin, rib-eye or if budget allows, fillet steak.
+If you prefer lamb rump, that's good too!

-A note on dry-aged meat - We received feedback from a user who used dry-aged rump for their Trinchado.
 We came to the consensus that, for aged meat, you need to reduce the cooking time by about a third since it has already experienced some moisture loss.
-Therefore, you may want to consider cooking it for no more than an hour, rather than the original one and a half hours.

 Worcestershire sauce